howey-aus/card-validator/README.md

-card_validator - Basic credit card validator as per https://gist.github.com/6ca21baf77a47d72b23c
+card_validator - Basic credit card validator.

 ## How to use